Toby Harrah: Playing career

-In a 13–11 Rangers win over the Baltimore Orioles at Memorial Stadium on August 6, 1986 which was the first-ever game in MLB history that featured three grand slams, Harrah hit the first one of the contest off Ken Dixon in the second inning.
+In a 13–11 Rangers win over the Baltimore Orioles at Memorial Stadium on August 6, 1986 which was the first game in MLB history that featured three grand slams, Harrah hit the first one of the contest off Ken Dixon in the second inning.
 Larry Sheets and Jim Dwyer hit the other two in the fourth off Bobby Witt and Jeff Russell respectively.

 Harrah was noted for his good eye at the plate, placing in the top ten in the league for bases on balls on nine occasions, including an AL-best 109 in 1977.
 He finished his career with more bases on balls than strikeouts, with 1153 and 868, respectively.
 He also had better than average power for a defensive infielder, hitting 195 career home runs.
 Combined with good speed, he accumulated three seasons of 20 home runs and 20 stolen bases.
 Harrah's on-base skills and respectable slugging ability led to a solid career Adjusted OPS of 114.

 According to sabermetrician Jay Jaffe of Baseball Prospectus, Harrah is the 25th-best third baseman in Major League Baseball history, outpacing several Hall of Famers.
 Despite his superior statistical accomplishments, Harrah only received a single vote for the Baseball Hall of Fame in 1992, thereby removing his name from future ballots.
 Harrah's chances for the Hall were seemingly hurt by his multiple position switches: from shortstop, to third base, to second base, and often back and forth.
 He did not match the awards or "counting stats" (avg, HR, RBI) of well-hitting contemporary shortstops like Cal Ripken Jr. and Barry Larkin, or third baseman such as Wade Boggs or George Brett, all of whom were on their way to HOF careers by the time Harrah was eligible in 1992.
 Contemporary baseball historians have placed more value on Harrah's career after the fact, noting that he was a solid all-around player who placed among the league leaders in Wins Above Replacement on 5 occasions.

 In 2009, Harrah was named to the Texas Rangers Hall of Fame.